bochk44/KBochResume/README.md

   FAQ'S
   ---
+  **Can I choose not to name my resume "index.md"?** <br> <br>
+  Yes, but it will be harder to access your GitHub page.
+Instead of being the default page, it will be **repositoryName.github.io/filename** where "filename" is whatever you chose to name your resume instead of index.io.
+ <br> <br> <br>
+  **Can I write my resume on GitHub instead of in Atom?** <br> <br>
+  Yes, just click new file button to create an empty file and edit it from your repository using the file edit function, committing any changes to the master branch.
+However, it should be noted that this will add extra time since it takes a bit longer to edit and commit your changes instead of simply saving the file from Atom. <br> <br>

   ACKNOWLEDGEMENTS
   ---

   A big thanks to my friends Conner and Jonathan in Group 18!
 Without them, this guide would have been filled with many more spelling mistakes.
+Cheers lads!

 [Atom]: https://atom.io/